isss-apps/workshop/README.md

 ### Task 01 - Add Timeout to the Availability SQL Query

-The DB may be a bit overloaded at times, and since the information it provides is not essential, we should not block users when the query takes too long.
+The database may be a bit overloaded at times, and since the information it provides is not essential, we should not block users when the query takes too long.

 #### Assignment: Add and handle a query timeout of 5 seconds in the sql: query